 Camp Good News believes that children and young people need a well-rounded program of recreation and work integrated with the all important spiritual dimension.
 Campers participate in four activity periods each day.
-Choices generally include two of the following: arts and crafts, softball, tennis, soccer, volleyball, track, basketball, gymnastics, aerobics, archery, snorkeling, sailing, canoeing, fun-yaking, fishing, music and camping skills.
+Choices generally include two of the following: arts and crafts, tennis, soccer, volleyball, track, basketball, low ropes, aerobics, archery, sailing, fun-yaking, kayaking, canoeing, fishing, music and camping skills.

 The other two required activities are Red Cross swimming and boating classes, which are taught by certified American Red Cross instructors.
 During free periods, campers usually flock to the beach to swim, sail, play on our giant water toys and be with their friends.
-Impromptu singing and guitar jams are not uncommon on our waterfront and in our evening activities.
+Impromptu singing by the campfire are not uncommon during evening activities on the waterfront.
 Our evenings might include all camp campfires, cabin outings, talent nights, twilight swimming and boating, and capture the flag.
 Our days begin with morning chapel end with cabin devotions, when counselors and campers have a chance to talk about what is important in their lives.
 For campers needing extra help for school courses, skilled tutors are available to review or make up courses.
 English lessons are available for our international campers.
 Those who participate in the tutoring program still thoroughly enjoy being involved in the other camp activities.

 We have three programs for youth ages 13 through 17.
 The Camp Good News staff can help you determine which program might be most appropriate for your child.